Lucas Victor Schaefels: Work

 Lucas Victor Schaefels was the foremost floral and still life painter of his generation in Antwerp.
-His style goes back to the Flemish Baroque of the 17th century and appears not to have been influenced by contemporary art movements.
+His style goes back to the Flemish Baroque still life paintings of the 17th century and appears not to have been influenced by contemporary art movements.
 His works feature elaborate and opulent interiors with a wealth of game, produce and flowers arranged in a traditional pyramid-shaped composition.

 He also produced engravings for frontispieces.